 Pipe Stanchion RTF 2084 Replacement: My First Project as Lead Engineer

-As a recent graduate working for Brindley Engineering, I was asked to design a new pipe stanchion in one of the outside battery limits (OSBL) areas at a Midwest refinery.
+As a recent graduate working for Brindley Engineering, I was asked to complete a structural engineering design of a new pipe stanchion in one of the outside battery limits (OSBL) areas at a Midwest refinery.
+You may be thinking, what is a stanchion?
+A stanchion, in this case a “pipe stanchion”, is a free-standing support structure, in this case a pipe support structure, commonly used for larger piping loads or when there isn’t another nearby structure to use for supporting pipe.
 The existing pipe stanchion is mainly made from steel HSS members and is protected by fireproofing throughout.
 Due to excessive concrete spalling/cracking, parts of the HSS members were exposed to the environment, causing the steel to heavily corrode and in some areas experience severe section loss.
 To design a new pipe stanchion, Brindley Engineering had to carefully take field measurements of the existing pipe stanchion and document all the locations of the pipes and platforms.
 The new pipe stanchion design consists of new steel members that can support all the existing pipes and platforms.

 BE the Solution